siid14/Translingoo/simple_converter/README.md

 - Translates Description and Message columns
 - Docker-based for consistent operation across all systems
 - No installation of Python or dependencies needed
+- Available as both command-line and graphical user interface

 ## Prerequisites